SciDB helps data scientists, bioinformatics and clinical informatics researchers, quants and analysts in a variety of industries.

 Faster algorithmic trading development and risk analysis.

 SciDB brings new levels of performance, functionality, and cost-effective scalability—using commodity hardware—to quantitative finance.
 Financial trade data is inherently multi-dimensional.
 Timestamp, symbol, volume, price, and exchange make natural dimensions for SciDB’s array storage.
 SciDB’s multidimensional storage turns sliding range selections and aggregates into constant time operations—independent of the database size.
 In contrast relational databases struggle, requiring multiple passes on data or storing multiple copies of data to perform these basic operations.
-Sliding range selections and aggregates are the building blocks required to:
+Fast sliding range selections and aggregates are the building blocks required to:

 - Analyze tick data at different time resolutions (read our Technical Brief)